imnana18/deep-learning-challenge/Unsolved/Analysis.md

 - **Steps to Improve Model Performance**:
   - Various strategies were employed to enhance model performance, including: __(1)__ adding a third hidden layer, __(2)__ adjusting the activation parameter between hidden layers, __(3)__ adjusting neuron counts, __(4)__ adding 'Dropout' and 'Binary_Normalization' functions in TensorFlow, __(5)__ altering epoch and batch values during model training, __(6)__ changing value counts for binning, __(7)__ custom binning the 'ASK_AMT' column, and __(8)__ dropping the 'STATUS' and 'SPECIAL_CONSIDERATION' columns.
-  - Despite these attempts, the model plateaus around our original accuracy / loss value which indicates that the data provided is very limited for model learning.
       - (1) - (4):

     ![Screenshot 2024-03-26 at 00 05 03](https://github.com/imnana18/deep-learning-challenge/assets/147445115/398e22e7-8fa5-49e8-809c-34a1e51d8540)